heyitstim/vCipherAlgorithmJava/README.md

                            /    \___________/    \
                            \_____________________/
 ################################################################################
-Most of the error catching of this program is finished, im just too lazy to do it
+           Most of the error catching of this program is almost finished, im just too lazy to do it
 ################################################################################
-This program uses the built-in methods below:
+                   This program uses the built-in methods below

                         StringBuilder() and Random()
 ################################################################################
 Good Luck and Have Fun coding, you can do this, laban mo ayaw mog shift hantod sa makaya pa, see you sa industry puhon